cnlohr/swadgeguide/kicad_for_mfg/README.md

    * Use "," as a deliminator
    * Uncheck "Merge Deliminators"
  * Or open in Excel or Google Sheets to verify.

-General warning: Do not use the BOM tool built into PCBNew.
+ * General warning: Do not use the BOM tool built into PCBNew.
+Use the one built into eeschema.

 ## PCBs